-Straying away from swift strokes common to abstract expressionism, I am concentrating on repetition and strings of focus.
-My path hasn’t been linear or predictable and my work imitates that concept.
+Undeniably influenced by the rocky coast, magical light, and the autonomous air Maine offers - my work grew less autobiographical, more thoughtful, slower and deliberate.
+I became centeredon repetition and strings of focus.
+I’m drawn to blue and aim to capture something that is lost ifever put into words.
+My artistic path hasn’t been linear or predictable and my work imitates thatconcept.
 My approach signals a shift that I recognize in myself and one I see going on in our society to different ways of interpreting ideas.
-I see a new approach to categorizing for understanding that neglects white, hetero-normative, western standards.
-I use the grid, symbolic of those standards for and against itself to demonstrate this non-linear approach to time and identity.
-My paintings hope to express a political subversion by creating grids that are wobbly and missing parts.
+I see a new model to for categorizing understanding that includes defiance of white, hetero-normative, western standards.
+I use the grid, symbolic of those standards for and against itself to demonstrate this non-linear vision to time and identity.
+My paintings hope to express a lack of political subversion by creating grids that are wobbly and missing parts.
 The negative space constructs a new grid like space that dismisses category as a valid identifier and rejects the structure of the grid as stable and reliable.